 Single non-Crossdressing Adults in the United States.
 For SINGLE non-crossdressers in the US, my best guess is that about ⅜ (35% to 40%) engage in at least occasional same-sex intimacy.
 Feeling significant homosexual attraction and being single beyond the usual age of first marriage is common.
 The two tend to go together.
 Most don’t act on their sexual attractions, but male-male intimacy is certainly not rare among persons who have forgone heterosexual marriage and who thereby don’t have easy access to an agreeable sexual partner.

 Single Adult Crossdressers in the United States.
-Among SINGLE crossdressers who are UNATTACHED and SOCIALLY VISIBLE, that prevalence rises to perhaps ⅞ (85% to 90%).
+Among SINGLE crossdressers who are unattached and socially visible, that prevalence rises to perhaps 19⁄20 (93% to 97%).
 That figure may strike some persons reading this as too high; however, I think that there is a confluence of factors which, in combination, account for a high prevalence of same-sex intimacy within this particular category.

 In a research publication entitled Sexual Conduct, John Gagnon wrote that, in the United States, boys commonly engage in some homosexual behavior in early adolescence (he didn’t give a percentage, but the word “commonly” suggests a non-trivial percentage).
 Unmarried crossdressers who socialize in gay-friendly clubs are likely to engage in sexual behavior with men because (1) they’ve done it before and thus it’s nothing new, and (2) it’s socially approved in that setting, even though it may be frowned upon in many other settings and by other groups.

 Finally, once they’ve started, even if that was after one too many drinks, they’re likely to have discovered that it brought considerable pleasure.
 The ecstasy they experienced makes it practically certain that they will continue doing it.
 As I’ve stated in other contexts, crossdressers are a very diverse collection of individuals who defy any simple stereotype.
-But one part of that diversity is crossdressers who enjoy giving blowjobs and/or having other forms of sex with men.
+But one part of that diversity is men who enjoy wearing women’s clothing and who enjoy having gay sex.

 That presumes that the crossdressers in question are bisexual enough to be open to sex with men.
 But what about male-to-female crossdressers who find it disgusting to perform homosexual acts?
 Crossdressers who are not sufficiently bisexual to enjoy engaging in homosexual behavior are likely to drift away from this subset of crossdressers and gravitate towards strictly heterosexual support groups (the most influential of which is Tri-Ess), whose members venture out in public much less often and much more cautiously than their bisexual or homosexual counterparts, who are much more visible to other people.